awsdocs/amazon-vpc-user-guide/doc_source/nat-gateway-troubleshooting.md

 **Cause**
 There are 2 possible causes:
-+ You've reached the limit for the number of Elastic IP addresses for your account for that Region\.
++ You've reached the quota for the number of Elastic IP addresses for your account for that Region\.
-+ You've reached the limit for the number of NAT gateways for your account for that Availability Zone\.
++ You've reached the quota for the number of NAT gateways for your account for that Availability Zone\.

 **Solution**
-If you've reached your Elastic IP address limit, you can disassociate an Elastic IP address from another resource\.
-Alternatively, you can request a limit increase using the [Amazon VPC Limits form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc)\.
+If you've reached your Elastic IP address quota, you can disassociate an Elastic IP address from another resource\.
+Alternatively, you can request a quota increase using the [Amazon VPC Limits form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc)\.

-If you've reached your NAT gateway limit, you can do one of the following:
+If you've reached your NAT gateway quota, you can do one of the following:
-+ Request a limit increase using the [Amazon VPC Limits form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc)\.
-The NAT gateway limit is enforced per Availability Zone\.
++ Request a quota increase using the [Amazon VPC Limits form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc)\.
+The NAT gateway quota is enforced per Availability Zone\.
 + Check the status of your NAT gateway\.
-A status of `Pending`, `Available`, or `Deleting` counts against your limit\.
+A status of `Pending`, `Available`, or `Deleting` counts against your quota\.
 If you've recently deleted a NAT gateway, wait a few minutes for the status to go from `Deleting` to `Deleted`\.
 Then try creating a new NAT gateway\.
-+ If you do not need your NAT gateway in a specific Availability Zone, try creating a NAT gateway in an Availability Zone where you haven't reached your limit\.
++ If you do not need your NAT gateway in a specific Availability Zone, try creating a NAT gateway in an Availability Zone where you haven't reached your quota\.

-For more information, see [Amazon VPC Limits](amazon-vpc-limits.md)\.
+For more information, see [Amazon VPC Quotas](amazon-vpc-limits.md)\.

 ## Availability Zone Is Unsupported<a name="nat-gateway-troubleshooting-unsupported-az"></a>